Bruno Kreisky: Life and political career

 In February 1967, Kreisky was elected chairman of the Socialist Party.
 At the March 1970 elections, the Socialists won 81 seats, two short of a majority.
 Kreisky became the first Socialist Chancellor since 1920, heading the first purely left-wing government in modern Austrian history.
 He was also Austria's first Jewish chancellor.
 Kreisky's government was tolerated by the then national-liberal Freedom Party in return for electoral reforms that expanded the Nationalrat and increased the proportionality of votes.
 Following the passage of these reforms, he called fresh elections in October 1971.
 Although the reforms were intended to benefit smaller parties, the Socialists won a strong majority government with 93 seats.
 They also won half the popular vote, something no Austrian party had ever achieved in a free election.
 Kreisky was reelected in 1975 and 1979 elections, each time winning comfortable majorities in the Nationalrat.

-Kreisky turned 70 in 1981, and by this time the voters had become increasingly uncomfortable with what they saw as his complacency and preoccupation with international issues.
 At the 1983 election, the Socialists lost their absolute majority in the Nationalrat.
 Kreisky declined to form a minority government and resigned, nominating Fred Sinowatz, his Minister of Education, as his successor.
 His health was declining, and in 1984, he had an emergency kidney transplant.
-During his final years, he occasionally made bitter remarks directed at his party, which had made him their honorary chairman.
 He died in Vienna in July 1990.